Work with EAGetMail Service

 oClient.LicenseCode = "TryIt"

-'To receive email from imap4 server, please change 'MailServerPop3
+'To receive email with Exchange WebDAV, please change

 Dim oServer As New EAGetMailObjLib.MailServer